Flags, Nationhood Material and Wreaths

-Orders for nationhood documents must be made via Complete Office Supplies.
+Orders for flags and flag lapel pins must be made via Complete Office Supplies.

 For the conduct of your parliamentary business, and subject to the limit of your annual budget for office expenses and your obligation to ensure your expenditure provides value for money, you may purchase wreaths, for example, for ceremonial purposes.

 Claims for payment should be sent to Ministerial and Parliamentary Services electronically via the Parliamentary Expenses Management System (PEMS); or if PEMS is not able to be used, by completing Form 146 - Invoice Certification and Request for Reimbursement - Satellite Electorate Office, Courier or Freight Transfer Costs and Other form and include an itemised tax invoice and proof of payment.

 For all items purchased from the annual budget for office expenses, invoices must clearly identify:

 - date of delivery, and